Breaking News | FRSC Deploys 850 Men, 20 Patrol Vans, Ambulances, Trucks To Kogi

 He said that the operation which began on May 11 would end on May 17.

-He said that it was aimed at ensuring enjoyment of safe and memorable celebration by all road users.
+He said that it was aimed at ensuring the enjoyment of safe and memorable celebrations by all road users.

-According to him, the deployed corps, comprising of 520 regular marshals and 330 special marshals, will control traffic at strategic areas, clear obstructions and quickly respond to accidents.
+READ ALSO: Never allow under-age to drive, FRSC pleads with parents According to him, the deployed corps, comprising of 520 regular marshals and 330 special marshals, will control traffic at strategic areas, clear obstructions, and quickly respond to accidents.

 The sector commander said that enforcement during the special patrol would be focused on checkmating and sanctioning traffic offenders.